 Mitch, a relatively new participant in the domestic violence help group, knew he wanted to stop reacting so strongly.
 He especially wanted to stop the kind of reaction that resulted in his domestic violence arrest.
 He’d already identified some of his buttons—the things that seemed to regularly set him off.
 What he wasn’t confident about was how to stop himself from becoming violent when (not if) his buttons were pushed again.

-Thought: No woman wants to be with me because I’m a loser.
+Thought: No one wants to be with me.

 Reframed: There’s a right person out there for me, and I’m only looking for one.